 On June 23, 1863, across the bay from Morgan City, Confederate soldiers rooted on the riverfront and directed fire at the Union camp across the way.
 Today, you can find yourself imaging these moments in the Civil War as you stroll the walkway of the seawall on the Morgan City riverfront.

-Continue your exploration of history at Oaklawn Manor, the private residence of Louisiana’s former governor constructed in 1837.
-Be sure to stop by the Shadowlawn Plantation, a striking Greek temple built in 1850 where each room is decorated with period furnishings, offering a glimpse into the past.
+Be sure to stop by the Shadowlawn Plantation, a striking Greek temple built in 1850 where each room is decorated with period furnishings.
 Meanwhile, the Cajun Coast's Native American cultures are celebrated at the Chitimacha Museum.
 Discover the Chitimacha's customs, ceremonies, and lifestyles from their earliest settlements to the present day.

 Beyond its outdoor adventures and wealth of history, the Cajun Coast is a hotspot for foodies.
 Award-winning gumbo, prime steak, and the freshest seafood you'll find just about anywhere are on the menu at the many restaurants throughout the Cajun Coast.
 Follow the aromas of fried catfish and grilled shrimp and you'll find something delicious.